openradx/adit/README.md

 - Upload a batch file to transfer or download multiple studies (Batch Transfer)
 - Download the data to an encrpyted 7-Zip archive (only in Selective Transfer mode)
 - Define when transfers should happen (to reduce PACS server load)
-- A continuous mode to transfer past and future studies automatically (Continuous Transfer) [TBA]
 - Check if a list of studies is present on a DICOM server [TBA]

 # Architectural overview